 Travel of any sort can leave us feeling uprooted and unsteady in the absence of routine, home and predictably; and the root chakra definitely takes the brunt, declaring its presence via digestive issues, homesickness, a feeling of being way up in the ether.
 As plans allow, get up close and personal with Mother Earth before, during and after travel.
 Go outside, walk, sit under a tree, lose the shoes, lay on the earth.
 Close your eyes, take several deep breaths, and envision yourself sourcing grounding energies both from within and from the earth.
 Repeat as often as needed.

 Often the getting there, whether road trips, flights, delays, so on, holds a lot of downtime for self-care, even more so when we’re not plugged in.
 While the thought of a jam-packed airport gate on a recurring delay sounds anything but nurturing, reframe the agony into pure potentiality.
 Next time you’re en route, pack some herbal teas to sip and soothe your nervous system.
 If fresh fruit is available, add some to your water bottle.
-Go all in on skin treatments to infuse yourself, especially if flying (I’m forever applying eye cream and rosewater mist in-flight).
-If self care is an indulgent read, favorite playlist on repeat, podcast you’ve already started three times, or simply people watching, give yourself permission to mindfully indulge, relax and care for yourself.
+Go all in on skin treatments, especially if flying (I’m forever applying eye cream and rosewater mist in-flight).
+If self care is an indulgent read, favorite playlist or podcast you’ve already started three times, give yourself permission to mindfully indulge, relax and care for yourself.
+Don’t forget a little simple people watching.

 Walking, jogging, yoga, jumping jacks — physical activity of any sort is key during travel and once you’ve arrived.
 Airplane galley yoga?
 Done it!
 Gas station jumping jacks?
 That too!
 Hotel bed restorative yoga?
 Imminent!
 Moving gives us an energy infusion, ups circulation, fights fatigue and jet lag, sometimes even makes fitness friends.
 Bonus: it helps us stay connected with our body while so much else is in flux.